Longhorns vs. Musketeers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Texas Insights & Trends

-- Texas is 7-3 against the spread and 7-3 overall in its past 10 contests.
+- Texas has gone 7-3 in its last 10 games, with a 7-3 record against the spread during that span.

-- In the Longhorns' past 10 contests, they have gone over the total twice.
+- In the Longhorns' past 10 games, they have gone over the total twice.

-- The Longhorns average 77.7 points per game, just 3.9 more points than the 73.8 the Musketeers give up.
+- The Longhorns average 77.7 points per game, just 3.9 more points than the 73.8 the Musketeers allow.

-- Texas has an 8-7 record against the spread and a 13-3 record overall when putting up more than 73.8 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.